wcj365/UMBC-Data-Science-Capstone/Assignment_01_Prerequisites.md

 - Create a subfolder in this repository named "docs"
   - Create a README.md file in this subfolder
   - Create a resume using **Markdown** format (.md) and save it in the above repository with the file name: "Resume.md".
   - **Don't use Jupyter Notebook**.
-Just use a plain text file.
+Just use a plain text file for Resume.md file.
-  - If you are not familiar with Markdown, please take some time to learn and practice it.
+  - If you are not familiar with Markdown, please take some time to learn and practice it - Google it.
-  - Do not write HTML code in the Markdown file
+  - Do not write HTML code in the Markdown file.
+Only use Markdown tags.
-  - Your resume must be **well formatted/styled** and **professionally looking** by utilizing various **Markdown tags/syntaxes**.
+  - Your resume must be **well formatted/styled** and **professionally looking** by utilizing various **Markdown tags**.
   - Your resume must include a picture of your **headshot photo**.
 Your headshot photo must be uploaded to the above repository.
   - Your resume must provide good details about your educations and experiences.
-  - You resume also includes additional aspects such as certifications, personal interests, links to projects, etc.
+  - You resume may also includes additional aspects such as certifications, personal interests, links to projects, etc.
   - Make sure provide your full name in your resume.
+Don't include you DoB or Gender.
-- Submit the link to your GitHub repository to the assignment in Black Board.
+- Submit the link of your GitHub repository to the assignment in Black Board.
 - Don't attach any file to the submission in Black Board.